Ansible is the configuration

 File handling

-I also (more briefly) looked through ansible-vault
+I also (more briefly) looked through ansible-vault's higher-level

 code for managing vault files.